Key takeaways

 Prior Authorization

-Some Aetna formularies will note that they require prior authorization for certain drugs, including Contrave.
+Some Aetna formularies note that they require prior authorization for certain drugs, including Contrave.
 This is typically how they determine that a non-preferred brand is, in fact, more medically necessary than a generic or preferred brand.
 “Insurance plans that cover Contrave usually require a prior authorization form to be completed by the prescribing physician,” Dr. Brown says.
 “Some insurance plans require the patient to try losing weight through a physician-supervised weight loss program before they will cover Contrave.”

-The Aetna plans that list Contrave as a non-preferred brand also typically state they require prior authorization.
+The Aetna plans that list Contrave as a non-preferred brand also typically require prior authorization.
 The requirements can vary based on the plan, but they’ll typically require additional documentation from a qualified healthcare provider.

 How to get approved for Contrave

 Here’s where it could get complicated.
 If your health insurance company requires prior authorization, you and your medical provider will need to take some other steps before you can receive coverage.
 Sometimes, it’s as simple as the provider sending documentation of your symptoms, adverse reactions to other weight loss medications, or your progress on a diet and exercise plan.
-Other times, you might need to try a different drug first, and if that fails, you can move on to Contrave—a process called step therapy.
+Other times, you might need to try a different drug first, and if that fails, you can move on to Contrave, a process called step therapy.

 How much does Contrave cost?

-For people paying completely out of pocket, or whose insurance plan won’t cover Contrave, the drug can cost around $842 for 120, 8–90 mg tablets.
+For people paying completely out of pocket, or whose insurance plan won’t cover Contrave, the drug can cost around $839 for 120, 8–90 mg tablets.
 That’s a 30-day supply, so those costs can add up to over $10,000 annually.
 Contrave’s website says that if you have insurance coverage, your copay could be as low as $20 per month.
 But again, this depends on the plan.
 If your insurance policy classifies Contrave as a non-preferred drug, you might have to pay more.

-Different pharmacies offer different prices for the same medication.
+Save up to 80% on Contrave with SingleCare Different pharmacies offer different prices for the same medication.
 SingleCare helps find the best price for you.

 How to check whether your Aetna plan covers Contrave